Midnight in Paris: Plot

 In 2010, disillusioned screenwriter Gil Pender and his fiancée, Inez, vacation in Paris with Inez's wealthy parents.
 Gil, struggling to finish his debut novel about a man who works in a nostalgia shop, finds himself drawn to the artistic history of Paris, especially the Lost Generation of the 1920s, and has ambitions to move there, which Inez dismisses.
 By chance, they meet Inez's old college friend, Paul, and his wife, Carol.
 Paul speaks with great authority but questionable accuracy on French history, annoying Gil but impressing Inez.

 Intoxicated after a night of wine tasting, Gil decides to walk back to their hotel, while Inez goes with Paul and Carol by taxi.
 At midnight, a 1920s car pulls up beside Gil and delivers him to a party for Jean Cocteau, attended by other people of the 1920s Paris art scene.
 Zelda Fitzgerald, bored, encourages her husband Scott and Gil to leave with her.
 They head to a cafe where they run into Ernest Hemingway and Juan Belmonte.
 After Zelda and Scott leave, Gil and Hemingway discuss writing, and Hemingway offers to show Gil's novel to Gertrude Stein.
 As Gil leaves to fetch his manuscript, he returns to 2010 only to find a laundromat in the cafe's location.

-The next night, Gil tries to repeat the experience, this time bringing Inez but she returns to the hotel before midnight.
-Returning to the 1920s, he accompanies Hemingway to visit Gertrude Stein, who is critiquing Pablo Picasso's new painting of his lover Adriana.
+The next night, Gil tries to repeat the experience, this time bringing Inez along, but she returns to the hotel before midnight.
+Subsequently returning to the 1920s, he accompanies Hemingway to visit Gertrude Stein, who is critiquing Pablo Picasso's new painting of his lover Adriana.
 Gil becomes drawn to Adriana, a costume designer who also had affairs with Amedeo Modigliani and Georges Braque.
 Having heard the first line of Gil's novel, Adriana praises it and admits she has always longed for the past.

 Inez grows jaded with Paris and Gil's continual disappearances, while her father grows suspicious and hires a private detective to follow him.

 Gil continues to time-travel the following nights.
 Adriana leaves Picasso and continues to bond with Gil, who is conflicted by his attraction to her.
 Gil explains his situation to Salvador Dalí, Man Ray, and Luis Buñuel; as surrealists, they do not question his claim of coming from the future.
-Gil later suggests the plot of "The Exterminating Angel" to Buñuel.
+Gil later suggests the plot of The Exterminating Angel to Buñuel.